Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

         TO @output
         USING Outputters.Csv(encoding:@encoding);

-2. The following script reads the above file in Windows-1253 encoding and will write it out in Windows-1252
+2. The following script reads the above file in Windows-1253 encoding and writes it out in Windows-1252

         @data =
           EXTRACT text string